Acupuncture for stroke recovery may help patients improve mobility — even if they struggle with paralysis.

 - Post-stroke paralysis may improve.
 In a recent study, acupuncture was found effective for the treatment of post-stroke paralysis.
 [Study 5]

-Some studies conclude that the benefits of acupuncture for stroke recovery are only due to the placebo effect, and that could be seen as a perk.
+Some studies conclude that the benefits of acupuncture for stroke recovery are only due to the placebo effect.

-Some might consider it a win-win if a low-risk treatment like acupuncture offers enough hope that someone experiences results just because they think they’ll see results (i.e. the placebo effect).
+This is not necessarily a down side however, if a low-risk treatment like acupuncture offers enough hope that someone experiences results just because they think they’ll see results (i.e. the placebo effect).

-If you’re eager for an alternative treatment that can help you improve mobility, acupuncture might be worth a try.
+If you’re eager for an alternative treatment that can help you improve mobility along with other potential benefits, acupuncture might be worth a try.